earlfogel/food/README.md

 Pour batter into greased 9x5" loaf pan and bake at 350 F for 1 hour.

+For muffins, bake at 400 F for 25 minutes.

 ## Gingerbread

 1/2 cup soft butter<br/>